-The observatory will remain closed for visitors and groups for the time being, at the minimum until summer 2021.
+The observatory will remain closed for visitors and groups for the time being, at the minimum until early 2022.

-Open Nights: The astronomy group at the School of Physics & Astronomy organises regular open nights at the observatory, typically one in November and in March.
+Open Nights: The astronomy group at the School of Physics & Astronomy organises regular open nights at the observatory.
 The James Gregory Telescope and all other telescopes will be open and in action.
 If the sky is clear, small telescopes will be installed for visual observations.
 Talks and posters inform about ongoing research at the School of Physics & Astronomy.
 The astronomers will be around to answer questions and share news.
 Keep an eye on this page and the Facebook page (which can be viewed without having a Facebook account) for updates.

 Guided tours: We can also arrange specific tours, either during daytime or at night, for school classes, scout groups, amateur astronomers, tourist groups, or students – please get in touch.